JetBrains/kotlin-multiplatform-dev-docs/topics/fleet.md

 2. Log into the Toolbox with your [JetBrains account](https://account.jetbrains.com/login).
 3. Click **Install** next to the **Fleet** icon.
-4. Check your version of the JDK.Currently, Fleet requires the Java Development Kit 17 and later to be installed for Kotlin Multiplatform development.
+4. Check your version of the JDK.
+Currently, Fleet requires the Java Development Kit 17.0 and later to be installed for Kotlin Multiplatform development.
 To do that, run the following command in your command-line tool:

    ```bash